Common Water Heater Problems

 - Tinted, milky-colored or rusty water

 - Foul-smelling water

 Since water heaters generally hold 50 gallons of water, failure can lead to a destructive flood.

 Like with any different appliance, standard maintenance is critical.
-We suggest looking into our routine maintenance agreement to potentially avoid trouble with your water heater.
+We suggest looking into our Advantage Program to potentially avoid trouble with your water heater.